benjaminapetersen/benjaminapetersen.github.io/_posts/2015-03-24-layout-attribs.md

 # Layout Attributes?

 I'm obviously talking about html.
 Layout attributes provide an interesting way to give the html an extra job.
-Essentially we extract layout from our css, using classes for theme or skin, but letting the HTML itself describe the basic layout.
-And now for the caveat...
+Essentially we extract layout from our CSS, using classes for theme or skin, but letting the HTML itself describe the basic layout.
+The Angular Material library has already done the grunt work for this, I believe taking its cue from Polymer.
+The two libraries are subtly different in the layout attributes provided, but in the end they meet the same goals.

 ## But... semantic HTML?!?!